-An unprotectable area is defined as a disease-free area that is likely to become infested within a given time - see the Interpreter's Manual FEM047 'Phytophthora Dieback Interpreter's Manual for lands managed by the department.
+An unprotectable area is defined as a disease-free area that is likely to become infested within a given time - see the Phytophthora Dieback Interpreter's Manual for Lands Managed by the Department (FEM 047; PDIM).
 This may be a period of several decades depending on the biodiversity values and/or assets at risk of the impacts of dieback, with the decision being the responsibility of the Regional Manager (or delegate).
 Areas already determined to be infested may be included into the unprotectable category for dieback management purposes.